our food system

 In North Carolina, too many families lack access to food, especially nutritional food.

-We at Carolina Farm Trust firmly believe that our current food system is no longer reliable.
-Food is not only a human right but taking care of our people and planet is necessary.
+Carolina Farm Trust firmly believes that our current food system is no longer reliable.
+Food is not only a human right, but taking care of our people and planet is necessary.
 Accessing healthy food should not depend on race, sexual orientation, country of origin, or socioeconomic status.

 Real people facing real problems